junder-git/aoe2_setup_guide_backup/README.md

 ### Feudal age ((Poles)) to fling food to open market for feudal age Saracen ally to buy.
 True market value is refelcted as +/-5 for Saracens and +/-30 on any other civ -> Excess food is to be sold by pole player to impact food cost on the open market.
 In such a way that tribute becomes closer to 5% loss for food then 30% for saracens.

 Say intial market investment made by pole goes through at 1000 food in feudal, thats 10 batches, so -3 over 100:100 and is now 100:70 true value for saracen to buy food.
-If they buy back to 100:100 it costs them 70+30!(in steps of three) gold (70+73+76... seek python)
+If they buy back to 100:100 true value it costs them (70+30)+5%!(in steps of three) gold (70+73+76... seek python)
-The sum of integers from 70 to 100 in intervals of 3 is: 935
-so effectively 1000 food costs them 935 gold tax to recive it open market vs 300 food tax direct...
+The sum of integers from 70 to 100 in intervals of 3 with 5% per interval is: 981.75 gold so effectively 1000 food costs them 982 gold tax to recive it open market vs 300 food tax direct...
 For this strat to work the saracen needs to access the food sold at some factor of gold tax much lower then that of the food tax to be worth the buy for a specific unit with food>gold cost ratio...

 For (Saracens) Battle Elephant: 120 Food, 70 Gold